-It may appear first as a lack of confidence in driving.
-Perhaps your loved one is passing you the keys more often when you travel together, or they may not want to drive on an unfamiliar route?
-Maybe they aren’t driving at night anymore?
+At first you might notice what seems like a lack of confidence in driving.
+Is your loved one passing you the keys more often when you travel together, or do they not want to drive on an unfamiliar road?
+Are they uncomfortable driving at night?

-As your loved one ages or as a medical condition progresses, it may no longer be safe for them to continue driving to and from appointments, the grocery store, or to other commitments.
-You and your loved one should have a conversation about how their needs could be met if the time comes that they need to stop driving.
+As your loved one ages or a medical condition gets worse, it might not be safe for them to continue driving to and from appointments, the grocery store or other commitments.
+You and your loved one should talk about how they can get their needs met if they have to give up their license.

-If you or your loved one are trying to decide when to stop driving, there are resources to help you identify what to look for when driving skills deteriorate.
+If you or your loved one are trying to decide when to stop driving, there are resources to help you identify what to look for when driving skills worsen.

-This comprehensive article, Age and Driving: Safety Tips and Warning Signs for Older Drivers, may help you look at the situation more objectively.
-As well, the CAA website section specific to the driving needs of seniors may be helpful.
+Age and Driving: Safety Tips and Warning Signs for Older Drivers is a comprehensive article that may help you look at the situation more objectively.
+The CAA website also has a section specific to the driving needs of seniors that might be helpful.

-Forfeiting a driver’s license, or worse – having it revoked, is tough for everyone even though it is for safety reasons.
-Getting a driver’s license is an early sign of adulthood.
-So what does it say about us when it is removed?
-Your loved one may be sad, angry, and embarrassed that a part of their identity is gone.
-It curbs their freedom and independence.
-They can no longer go where they want to go and leave when they want to leave.
+Having to give up a driver’s licence or worse, having it revoked, is tough for everyone even though it’s for safety reasons.
+Your loved one may be sad, angry and embarrassed that a part of their identity is gone.
+It restricts their freedom and independence.
+They can no longer go where they want and when they want.

-The loss of your loved one’s driver’s license also impacts significantly on your life.
-You may now be the primary means of transportation for your loved one.
-It may be difficult for them to ask for a drive and they may be humiliated at having to do so repeatedly.
-You might find them testy about it, perhaps blaming you.
-Try to be patient and, again, think of how you would feel in their position.
-Perhaps you could say, “I can only imagine how hard this must be Mom.
+The loss of your loved one’s driver’s licence can also have a significant impact on your life.
+You may now be the primary means of transportation for them.
+It may be difficult for them to ask for a drive and they may be humiliated if they have to do it over and over.
+They may be testy about it or even blame you.
+Try to be patient and think of how you would feel if you were in their position.
+Maybe you could say, “I can only imagine how hard this must be Mom.
 I know that my day will come too and I’m not looking forward to it.
 But let’s try to make the best of it.”

-If your loved one is inspired by saving money, it may help to do the math.
-Total up the value of the vehicle, license, permit, maintenance, tires, and insurance.
+If your loved one likes saving money, it might help to do the math for them.
+Add up the cost of the vehicle, licence, permit, maintenance, tires and insurance.
 How many taxis would that hire?